 Blonde.
 Curvy.
 Attitude.

 There’s just something about her that makes David’s beastly desires surface unlike ever before.
 The need to take her and protect her, if only from herself, overwhelms him.

 Not that Kelsey would let him.
 She doesn’t need anyone to take care of her.
-Her premonitions and low-key psychic skills do that for her.
-She trusts her gut, like, for everything.
+Never has.

 But this David guy?
 He's not her usual bad boy.